-As we face daunting challenges in relation to our impact on the planet, architects have an important role to play.
-We are keenly aware of the long-term environmental impact of construction and how efficiently we use buildings.
-Sustainability requires us to consider not only energy use and materials, but also offers an opportunity to bring us closer to nature, whilst making our built environments adaptable for long-term resilience.
-We take this responsibility seriously and therefore we place sustainability at the centre of everything we do, both for the immediate and the future.
+As we face daunting challenges concerning our impact on the planet, architects have an important role to play.
+We are keenly aware of the long-term environmental effects of construction and how efficiently we use buildings.
+Sustainability requires us to consider energy use and materials but also offers an opportunity to bring us closer to nature while making our built environments adaptable for long-term resilience.
+We take this responsibility seriously and place sustainability at the centre of everything we do, both for the immediate and the future.

-Our studio is a signatory to the RIBA Climate Challenge to reach Net Zero by 2030, and we are a signatory to Architects Declare, a network of architectural practices committed to addressing the climate and biodiversity crises.
-Our team has expertise in designing with BREEAM, SKA and Circular Economy principles.
-In our Circular Economy Workplace with British Land we reduced fitout waste by 70% and introduced a 10m high living wall to enhance indoor air quality.
+Our studio is a signatory to the RIBA Climate Challenge of reaching Net Zero by 2030 and to Architects Declare, a network of architectural practices committed to addressing the climate and biodiversity crises.
+Our team has design expertise with BREEAM, SKA, and Circular Economy principles.
+In our Circular Economy Workplace with British Land, we reduced fit-out waste by 70% and introduced a 10m high living wall to enhance indoor air quality.
 The Duke of York Restaurant also exemplifies our approach to achieving sustainability through design innovation.
 Using a fabric-first design approach to achieve BREEAM Excellent, the main restaurant is naturally ventilated through the sliding glazing, while extensive rooftop planting enhances local biodiversity.